Working of Entry Processor in Cache

 This feature is only available in NCache Enterprise.

 The Entry Processor has been introduced in NCache to allow users to execute their code (invokable functions) against a set of cache entries on the server side.
-NCache fully supports precise execution of Entry Processor regardless of the caching topology being used.
+NCache fully supports the precise execution of the Entry Processor regardless of the caching topology being used.

 In the usual update scenario, you actually make two network trips to and from the cache.
-One, to fetch the element to be modified, and the second to save the updated value back into the cache.
+One is to fetch the element to be modified, and the second is to save the updated value back into the cache.
 This is where Entry Processors come in handy: you can modify cache entries on the server side without involving these entries to travel over the network for fetch and update operations.
 This results in fairly noticeable performance improvement because of the avoidance of network trips and unnecessary consumption of resources.

-How does Entry Processor work?
+How does the Entry Processor work?

 Entry Processor can be executed on a single cache entry or a set of cache entries.
-It is particularly useful if you want to process your cache data on server side.
+It is particularly useful if you want to process your cache data on the server side.

 Entry Processors work in parallel across the cluster, on the nodes that contain the entries.
-This helps in reducing a significant amount of network burden as the extra trips of fetching data to execute the code and saving it back to the cache is eliminated.
+This helps in reducing a significant amount of network burden as the extra trips of fetching data to execute the code and saving it back to the cache are eliminated.

 The values may be changed or removed and it is up to you how you treat the resultant data:

 Fetch the data without saving the change in the cache and use it in your application locally.